Aximian/SpotifyToMP3/README.md

 - Check your internet connection
 - Some tracks may not be available
 - For YouTube: Ensure yt-dlp and ffmpeg are working correctly

+**"Add to Spotify Local" button not showing**
+- Make sure you've configured the Spotify Local Files path in Settings
+- The button only appears for YouTube MP3 tracks (not MP4 or Spotify source tracks)
+- Ensure the track has been downloaded as MP3 first

+**MP4 downloads not working**
+- Ensure yt-dlp is up to date (MP4 support requires recent version)
+- Check that FFmpeg is properly installed and accessible
+- Some videos may have download restrictions

 ## Important Notes